 - Who do I contact for Transfer Preparation information?

-For additional information, the College of Engineering has an excellent Career Services web page that helps undergraduates and graduate students locate jobs and internships.
+The College of Engineering has an excellent Internships and Careers webpage that helps undergraduates and graduate students locate jobs and internships.

 - What percent of EE Program students become involved in hands-on engineering design work?